Kinetic Turbulence in Collisionless High-Beta Plasmas: Numerical experiments

-This distribution of pressure anisotropy in the quasi-steady state is very different from what has been found in comparable Braginskii-MHD simulations of Alfv\'{e}nic guide-field turbulence~\citep{Squire2019} and of magnetorotational turbulence~\citep{Kempski2019}, in which almost all of the simulated plasma sits up against either the mirror or the firehose threshold.
-The difference comes from the treatment of pressure anisotropy in Braginskii MHD: such simulations require some assumption on how pressure anisotropy behaves at the instability thresholds, and the most common assumption is to reduce the pressure anisotropy instantaneously to marginally stable values once it exceeds the thresholds.
-In contrast, kinetic simulations do not make such an assumption.
-Once the instabilities are triggered, they self-consistently produce Larmor-scale mirror and firehose fluctuations, which regulate the pressure anisotropy.
-These fluctuations decay rather slowly \citep{Melville2016,Kunz2020}, and continue to scatter particles even when the pressure anisotropy returns below the instability thresholds.
-As a result, $\Delta p$ is reduced much more efficiently than in Braginskii MHD, and its quasi-steady-state values are smaller.
+This distribution of pressure anisotropy in the quasi-steady state is very different from what has been found in comparable Braginskii-MHD simulations of Alfv\'{e}nic guide-field turbulence~\citep{Squire2019} and of magnetorotational turbulence~\citep{Kempski2019}, in which a significant amount of the simulated plasma sits up against either the mirror or the firehose threshold \footnote{See also Ref.~\citep{Squire2023} for the more recent Braginskii-MHD simulations of high-$\beta$ turbulence.}.
+There are (at least) two reasons for this difference.
+First, our kinetic simulations allow for collisionless damping, which we find constantly pushes the simulated plasma toward the firehose threshold by parallel heating the ions.
+Second, once the kinetic instabilities are triggered, they self-consistently produce Larmor-scale mirror and firehose fluctuations, which regulate the pressure anisotropy.
+These fluctuations decay rather slowly \citep{Melville2016,Kunz2020}, and continue to scatter particles towards isotropy even after the pressure anisotropy has returned below the instability thresholds.
+As a result, $\Delta p$ is reduced much more efficiently and its mean quasi-steady-state value is smaller than seen in Braginskii-MHD simulations, which account for these instabilities with a large ``limiter'' collisionality that is active only when the plasma ventures beyond the stability thresholds.

 Figure~\ref{fig:slice_steady_state} shows slices of the magnetic-field strength, plasma fluid velocity, and pressure anisotropy normalized to magnetic pressure, $8\pi\Delta p/B^2$, all in the quasi-steady state of the $\beta_{\rm i0} = 16$ simulation.
 Mirror fluctuations, manifest at the beginning of the run (Figure~\ref{fig:slice_mirror}), are no longer visible.
 This is likely due to their decay and shearing by the fluctuations associated with the turbulent cascade.
 One can still see some quasi-parallel fluctuations in regions with positive pressure anisotropy (e.g., near $z\approx 25 \rho_{\rm i0}, y\approx 75 \rho_{\rm i0}$ and $z\approx 130 \rho_{\rm i0}, y\approx 10 \rho_{\rm i0}$), which we attribute to AIC instability.
 Additionally, one can notice small-scale oblique modes of large amplitude (such as those at $y\approx 75 \rho_{\rm i0}$ and $z\approx 200 \rho_{\rm i0}$), which are correlated with regions of negative pressure anisotropy.
 Studies of localized firehose instability~\cite{Kunz2014} show that this instability produces similar oblique modes, and so we interpret those fluctuations as firehose modes produced continually in the quasi-steady state.